 When will I be notified if my organization is selected to receive funding?

-Winners of the 2019 Spectrum Digital Education grant were notified in October.
+Winners of the 2020 Spectrum Digital Education grant will be notified in August 2020.

-How will I know if Spectrum has received by application?
+How will I know if Spectrum has received my application?

 You will receive an acknowledgment email within 24 hours of your submission.